Day Trip: Louisa County

 In addition to our rich heritage, there are plenty of family-friendly activities and special events, local attractions, dining venues, our new cidery and award-winning wineries that are sure to offer you hours of entertainment.

-Summer in Louisa County
+Louisa County Events

 As the weather cools down, our annual Fall Harvest Festival in October is the place to experience the best of Louisa as Louisa County Parks, Recreation and Tourism partners with the Mineral Farmers Market to host over 80 local vendors at Walton Park for a day of shopping, music and fun for youth.
 If you have the courage, join us the last two weeks in October for a walk or run through our “Haunted Trail” at the Betty Queen Center, or bring the kids to the new, “Happy Haunted” Trail that provides a variety of fun and exciting non-scary Halloween themed stations that your children are sure to love.